The Small Faces/Faces

 The Small Faces’ career is unique in rock and roll, occurring in two stages that saw a partial realignment in personnel and pronounced shift in style.

-With the British Invasion already in full tilt, the Small Faces formed in 1965 around the union of Marriott (a former child actor) with bassist Ronnie Lane and drummer Kenney Jones (who’d had a band called the Outcasts).
+With the British Invasion already in full tilt, the Small Faces formed in 1965 around the union of Marriott (a former child actor), bassist Ronnie Lane and drummer Kenney Jones (who had a band called the Outcasts).
 Their original keyboardist, Jimmy Winston, was replaced by Ian McLagan soon after the release of their second single, “Sha-La-La-La-Lee.”
-Much like the Who, the Small Faces were a band of sharp-dressed mods who loved soul and R&B. The very word Faces – a bit of mod lingo referencing their self-absorption with looks and fashion – signaled an allegiance with the subculture.
-They prefaced it with Small because all four members were diminutive in stature yet there was nothing small about their sound.
+Much like the Who, the Small Faces were a band of sharp-dressed mods who loved soul and R&B. The very word Faces—a bit of mod lingo making reference to their absorption with looks and fashion—signaled an allegiance with the subculture.
+They prefaced it with Small because all four members were diminutive in stature, yet there was nothing small about their sound.

 Marriott sang with an electrifying blue-eyed soul voice, and McLagan’s Hammond organ added great depth to the soulful aesthetic.
 The Small Faces’ infectious energy made them popular with British teens.
 Their records were punchy and tight, while their frenzied performances compared favorably with those of such British counterparts as the Rolling Stones, the Who, the Animals and the Pretty Things.

 Signed to Decca, the Small Faces issued a string of high-energy singles, starting with “Whatcha Gonna Do About It?
-(Number 14 U.K.).
-“Sha-La-La-La-Lee,” cowritten by Kenny Lynch and Mort Shuman, vaulted to Number Three in early 1966, establishing them as one of the leading bands on the U.K. scene.
-The songwriting team of Marriott and Lane wrote 10 of the Small Faces’ 12 British hits (evenly divided between the Decca and Immediate labels).
-Their other U.K. hit singles on Decca were “Hey Girl” (Number 10), “All or Nothing” (which displaced the Beatles’ “Yellow Submarine” from the top of the chart), “My Mind’s Eye” (Number 4) and “I Can’t Make It” (Number 26).
-None of these singles made the American charts, and the Small Faces never performed in America, either.
+(Number Fourteen U.K.).
+“Sha-La-La-La-Lee,” co-written by Kenny Lynch and Mort Shuman, vaulted to Number Three in early 1966, establishing them as one of the leading bands on the U.K. scene.
+The songwriting team of Marriott and Lane wrote ten of the Small Faces’ twelve British hits (evenly divided between the Decca and Immediate labels).
+Their other U.K. hit singles on Decca were “Hey Girl” (Number Ten), “All or Nothing” (which displaced the Beatles’ “Yellow Submarine” from the top of the chart), “My Mind’s Eye” (Number Four) and “I Can’t Make It” (Number Twenty-Six).
+None of these singles made the American charts, and the Small Faces never performed in America.

-The culmination of this period was Ogdens’ Nut Gone Flake, which the group worked on for most of a year at several studios.
+The culmination of this period was Ogdens’ Nut Gone Flake (1968), which the group worked on for most of a year at several studios.
 The album appeared in a die-cut circular cover that resembled a tobacco tin.
 The Small Faces’ whimsical psychedelic pop-soul yielded such classics as “Afterglow” and “Lazy Sunday,” as well as the conceptual second side, with madcap recitations by Cockney comedian Stanley Unwin linking the tracks.
-Ogdens’ Nut Gone Flake was the Small Faces’ final album, although a U.K.-only double LP, The Autumn Stone, collected their late-period singles and unreleased tracks.
+Ogdens’ Nut Gone Flake was the Small Faces’ final album, although a U.K.-only double LP, The Autumn Stone (1969), collected their late-period singles and unreleased tracks.